Companion To Irish Traditional Music, 3rd edition

 • Composition and arrangement

-• Ballads, Sean-Nós and Irish-language song
+• English-language ballads, Sean-Nós and Irish-language song

-• Solo Playing and Sessions
+• Solo playing and sessions

 • Competitions and Awards